SeriousOldMan/Simulator-Controller/Docs/AI Race Engineer.md

 In many cases it is not a good idea to decide based on the repair duration, whether a repair is useful.
 Sometimes a damage, for example at the side of the car, has no negative influence on lap time.
 Therefore I recommend to use the "Impact" rule, at least for bodywork and engine damage, whenever possible.
 Suspension damage is a different topic, though.

-The following table shows, which simulator supports which damage type:
+The following table shows, which simulator supports which damage types:

 | Simulator                  | Bodywork | Suspension | Engine |
 |----------------------------|----------|------------|--------|